-The multi-functional Cascade Mega Tower earns extra credit from educators for its versatility in a makerspace.
-Not only does it securely organize and store projects or materials, it can double as a presentation/communication center with its optional Whiteboard measuring well over 14 sq. ft.
+The multi-functional Cascade® Mega Tower earns extra credit from educators for its versatility in a makerspace.
+Not only does it securely organize and store projects or materials, but it can also double as a presentation/communication center with its optional Whiteboard measuring well over 14 sq. ft.
 That’s on top of its primary function as providing flexible storage for student projects and/or materials.

 When it comes to teacher’s desks, consider the options in the Cascade® line because they integrate with the Cascade® storage options and Presentation Cart.